Frequency theorem and inertial manifolds for neutral delay equations: Infinite-horizon quadratic regulator problem and quadratic Lyapunov-like functionals

-Under the hypotheses of Theorem \ref{TH: HighRankConesTheorem} suppose that $\operatorname{dim}\mathbb{E}^{u} =: j < \infty$.
-In this case the set $C_{V}:=\{ v \in \mathbb{E} \ | \ V(v) \leq 0 \}$ is a $j$-dimensional quadratic cone in $\mathbb{E}$.
-In applications, inequality \eqref{EQ: RealificationInequalityModified} usually contains the Lyapunov inequality \eqref{EQ: LyapunovInequalityIntegralForm} and gives the pseudo-monotonicity with respect to this cone.
-In the theory of inertial manifolds such a type of monotonicity is known as the Cone Condition.
-However, in most of known works the class of considered cones is either a very special class of quadratic cones (as for parabolic equations) or naive generalizations of this class in the Banach space setting (see the introduction in \cite{Anikushin2020Geom} for a discussion).
-In particular, we do not know any papers (beside the present author works), where quadratic cones for delay equations are considered.
+\begin{remark} Under the hypotheses of Theorem \ref{TH: HighRankConesTheorem}, suppose that $\operatorname{dim}\mathbb{E}_{0}^{u} =: j < \infty$.
+In this case the set $\mathcal{C}_{V}:=\{ v \in \mathbb{E}_{0} \ | \ V(v) \leq 0 \}$ is a quadratic cone of rank $j$.
+In applications, inequality \eqref{EQ: RealificationInequalityModified} usually contains the Lyapunov inequality \eqref{EQ: LyapunovInequalityIntegralForm} and gives a strong monotonicity of the system with respect to this cone (see Theorem \ref{TH: QuadraticLyapunovFuncDelay} below).
+In the theory of inertial manifolds such monotonicity is known as the Cone Condition.
+However, in most of known works the class of considered cones is either a very special class of quadratic cones (as for parabolic equations, see \cite{Zelik2014}) or naive non-quadratic generalizations of this class in the Banach space setting (see \cite{KokschSiegmund2002} and the introduction in \cite{Anikushin2020FreqParab} for a discussion). \end{remark}